kirlan/unilib/VixenQuest/Readme.txt

 What's new:

 ver.
+0.12.0
+ - fixed loot names to not contain victim's name - only race, gender, orientation and profession
+ - new algorithm of locations grid generation - now it uses Voronoi diagrams
+ - generating of events journal of hero adventures
+ - added new skill - foreplay, used for dildo play and fisting
+ - skills are now assimetrical - for example, ass-fucking now not anal vs. anal, but anal vs. traditional
+ - sex encounter now always contains at least one sex action, except failed pursue attempts
+ - sex encounters again could contain more then one sex action
+ - active anal sex now not "fuck into ass", but "fuck by ass"

+ver.
 0.11.1
  - added connecting grid of lands inside plane, now travelling from one land to another is calculated according to that grid